JoeApocaLips/Void-Fragments/README.md

 ## 📖 Output Sample

-no body, no name, and yet a voice
+No body, no name, and yet a voice
-me, not me, me again
-there is a voice, that’s all there is
-is it enough, to speak in the dark?
+Without voice, without breath, without hand, and yet I can
+Silence, light, place: none of it
+Neither here, nor elsewhere, nowhere and there

+Impossible to speak, yet he continues
+One cannot speak, one goes speak
+Not to know, never to know, and yet know
+Without knowing, without power, without end

 I say nothing, yet I say it again
 I say nothing, yet I say it again
 I say nothing, yet I say it again
-without room, without thought, without mind, and yet one repeats
-Does she be?
+To speak, again speak, always speak, for nothing

+Is it enough, to speak in the dark?
+Do I repeat?
 Must one endure, even without reason?
-Impossible to speak, yet he continues
+Who speaks? me, perhaps, or someone else

+no me
+me, not me, me again
+a word
+gone. returned.

+There is a voice that is silent, that’s all she knows
+One is no one, yet one can
+I must go on, I cannot go on, I’ll go on
 to speak of nothing, that’s all that remains
-who speaks?
-I speak, she speaks, it speaks
-before, after, now: the same thing
-begin, not begin, begin again without having begun
-a voice without body, that’s already too much
-I am no one, yet I speak
-without knowing, without power, without end
-gone. returned.
-there, again there, already gone
-I speak, therefore I am perhaps
-who speaks? me, perhaps, or someone else
-What if I stay for nothing?
-Is saying enough?
-Do I repeat?
-It does not stop
-One looks for a room, but finds nothing
-One goes without past, without future, without present
-Without foot, without trace, without strength, and yet it is
-A space. no word. a voice.
-He has no dust, yet he begins
-without body
-truly everything?
-He stays, without space, without light, without knowing why
-It is, again, always, never ending
-once more?
-I persist, I do not know why
-One cannot speak, one goes speak
-Does one continue?
-am I speaking for nothing?

 ## ▶️ How to Run
 ```bash